jsdelivrbot/awschatbot-unleashed/README.md

 3. Sit tight and let Bot ask you relevant question for your car

+## How to Initiate Bid From Dealer App

+1. /bidforcar amount bidreferenceno

 ## Architecture

 Higl level Overview of Architecture